PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 16:06:46
+Last updated: 2024-04-05 16:07:20
-Random Quote: Every year, there are a million new, hot 22-year-olds walking into bars and call me "glass-half-full"... but I think they're getting dumber. - Barney Stinson
+Random Quote: Ted: "My mother is not one-night-stand material!"Barney: "Yeah, you're right.
+It wasn't night and we weren't standing." - Barney Stinson